 - Who is the complainant?

-- Who is the accused?
+- Who is the subject of the complaint?

-- Who should be interviewed and in what order?
+- Who should be interviewed?

-- Where should the interviews take place?
+- Where should interviews be conducted?

 5. Collect Evidence

-Depending on the allegation type, witness interviews will generally be the most critical part of your investigation.
+Depending on the allegation type, interviews will generally be the most critical part of your investigation.
 This generally includes the subject, the complainant and any other staff members who have either witnessed or have any further information supporting the allegation that could be held as useful evidence.
-Once again, it’s important to document all of their responses in writing in order to create stronger evidence.
+It’s important to document all of their responses by either recording interviews or taking notes.

-6. The Final Report
+6. Write the Final Report